lifeBalance/roger-skyline-1/README/ufw.md

 > "OpenSSH" is name of the **application profile** we want to enable.
 We can obtain these names with `sudo ufw app list` command.

+Unfortunately, since we changed the **port** for `ssh`, using the application profile won't make it.

 ### 2. Service Names
 Another way to configure **UFW** to allow incoming connections for a given service, it's by referencing the service name; for example, to create a rule to allow `ssh` connections we can also do:
 ```